 I was on the road for three years living out of a backpack.
 Only recently have I “settled down.”
 Even now, I travel extensively throughout Nepal.
 Sometimes for an overnight trip and sometimes for month long treks.
 Over time, I’ve realized that there are things you can live without and things you can’t help but cling to.
 I wanted to compile a list of my absolute must have items.
 The things that have made the cut on every single trip I’ve taken in the last 3 years.
 These are the consistent things that never seem to change.
 My essentials.

-The lists below are my travel kits.
-I wanted to make it easy to find everything in one place and break it down by category.
-Most of the items can easily be purchased on Amazon except the clothing.
+Most of the items I use can easily be purchased on Amazon except for the clothing.
 I prefer to shop at Eddie Bauer and REI for quality purposes, so my clothes are almost always from those two stores.

 Liquid Free Travel Essentials